aleksgorbenko/whoami/README.md

 ## 🍽️ 2010 - 2014: Luxury Hospitality

 I studied Hotel and Tourism Management, and worked in between the semesters at prestigious 5-star hotels and 3-star Michelin restaurants in the UK.
 The career prospects were promising, but shortly after moving to London for my Manager-in-Training, I decided to drop out and leave the industry.
-I had no plan and no idea what I was doing
+I had no plan and no idea what I was doing, but I was determined to make the most of time in London and figure out my career path.

 #### ➕ Skill Progression